shashank-samavedula/aac-prime/README.md

 # Prime Factorization
-Implementation and analysis of two Monte Carlo Algorithms, Pollard Rho and Brent's Algorithm to find prime factors of an integer in Python.
+Implemented and analyzed two Monte Carlo algorithms, Pollard Rho and Brent's Algorithm, for prime factorization of integers in Python.
+Successfully coded and executed both algorithms, leveraging Monte Carlo techniques to efficiently identify and analyze prime factors.
+Conducted a thorough analysis of algorithmic performance, evaluating factors such as time complexity, precision, and accuracy in factorization results.